weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 ## Q: What is the best way to iterate through objects?
 Can I do paginated API calls?

+A: Yes, Weaviate supports cursor-based iteration as well as pagination through a result set.

+To iterate through all objects, you can use the `after` parameter with both [REST](../api/rest/objects.md#exhaustive-retrieval-after) and [GraphQL](../api/graphql/filters.md#cursor-with-after).

-A: Yes, pagination is supported.
-You can use the `offset` and `limit` parameters for GraphQL API calls.
-[Here's](/developers/weaviate/api/graphql/filters.md#offset-filter-pagination) described how to use these parameters, including tips on performance and limitations.
+For pagination through a result set, you can use the `offset` and `limit` parameters for GraphQL API calls.
+Take a look at [this page](../api/graphql/filters.md#pagination-with-offset) which describes how to use these parameters, including tips on performance and limitations.

 ## Q: What happens when the weaviate docker container restarts?
 Is my data in the weaviate database lost?